monch1962/docker-doorstop/README.md

 ## TO-DOs
 - investigate integration with https://github.com/sevendays/doorhole which looks like a nice GUI for rapid data entry and editing
 - add functions to delete, add, edit custom fields in Doorstop YAMLs
+- add tool to report on any compliance gaps
+- add tool to create custom reports using modifiable templates